Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 # K-Means Problem

 Let's go back to our hypothetical dataset.
 Hopefully your imaginary laptop's fans have spun down by now.
+To make things more concrete, we'll say that we have
+$n$ data points, each of which has $d$ features, and each feature is a real number; more succinctly, each data point $x_{i}$ is a $d$-dimensional real vector for $1 \leq i \leq n$.

-Suppose there *is* some sort of meaningful, useful subset structure lurking in the data, just waiting to be discovered.
-Before we can find it, we need to decide how we will operationalize the distinguishing features of the subsets; in other words, what measurable characteristics will we use to differentiate one cluster from another?
+Now suppose there *is* some sort of meaningful, useful subset structure lurking in the data, just waiting to be discovered.
+Before we can find it, we need to decide how we will operationalize the distinguishing features of the subsets;
+in other words, what measurable characteristics will we use to differentiate one cluster from another?

-From a statistical point of view, an obvious choice to characterize subpopulations is the mean of each subpopulation.
+From a statistical point of view, an obvious choice to characterize subpopulations is the average, or mean, of each subpopulation.
 Means are easy to compute.
 Furthermore, depending on the true underling cluster structure and what we plan to do with it, using only the means to characterize each cluster could be sufficient in a statistical sense - the information bottleneck imposed by using these single parameter cluster summaries could be immaterial to our purposes.
 {{begin_aside}}
-Recall that a statistic is <def>sufficient</def> relative to an unknown parameter of a particular statistical model if no other quantity computed from a sample could provide any more information about the unknown parameter.
-The notion of an <def>information bottleneck</def> is a related information theoretic concept that quantifies how much information is lost about the parameter of interest by using a particular statistic.
+Recall that a statistic is <dfn>sufficient</dfn> relative to an unknown parameter of a particular statistical model if no other quantity computed from a sample could provide any more information about the unknown parameter.
+The notion of an <dfn>information bottleneck</dfn> is a related information theoretic concept that quantifies how much information is lost about the parameter of interest by using a particular statistic.
 In a certain sense, the information bottleneck generalizes the concept of a sufficient statistic from